Braun10/LCT_VC_1/README.md

 # LCT_VC_1

-Project made for an elective: embodying intelligent behaviour.
+Part of a project created for an elective: embodying intelligent behaviour.
 Anyone can copy or use this code for their own purposes.